Type, Image & the Grid

 Challenge

-The primary challenge was designing within strict grid and type limitations while still creating visual interest.
-Early phases required restraint, using only one type size and weight, which pushed me to rely on spacing, alignment, and composition rather than contrast.
-As the project progressed, another challenge was introducing stronger hierarchy and movement without losing readability or breaking the grid.
-Balancing expressive typography with functional information, such as flight schedules, was also a key consideration.
+This project challenged me to design within strict grid and typographic limitations while still creating visual interest.
+Early phases restricted me to a single type size and weight, pushing me to rely on spacing, alignment, and composition instead of contrast.
+As the project progressed, I needed to introduce stronger hierarchy and movement without breaking the grid or sacrificing readability.
+Balancing expressive type with functional information was a key focus throughout.

 Solution

-I approached the project as a gradual build, allowing each phase to inform the next.
-By consistently using the grid as a foundation, I was able to experiment with scale, weight, and placement while maintaining structure.
-Hierarchy was introduced slowly through changes in size and contrast, and later through movement and directional type.
-This process resulted in compositions that feel intentional, legible, and visually dynamic while still respecting the grid system.
+I approached the project as a gradual exploration, allowing each phase to build on the previous one.
+By using the grid as a consistent foundation, I experimented with scale, placement, and directional type while maintaining structure.
+Hierarchy was introduced through subtle changes in size and contrast, and later through movement and composition.
+The final layouts feel intentional, dynamic, and clear while still respecting the grid system.